by: Arlette Ess

 The scarf print is based on a monochrome Indian ink drawing.
 ‘Koi I’ features 9 koi carp, 8 of them are red-and-white Kohaku, a classic breed and probably the most popular of all koi (some champion Kohaku are traded for millions of yen!).
 The 9th fish is black, this number and combination of koi is believed to be very auspicious.

 The red has an orange hue, and when worn this scarf shows a striking pattern of grey, orange red and off white.

-For the scarf I chose 100% silk crepe de chine for its sophisticated matte texture with subtle sparkle.
-It has a satisfying weight and drapes beautifully, and the artwork shows exceptionally well on this fabric.
-Silk is a naturally sturdy material, and in this quality a scarf will last a lifetime.
+The scarf is made from 100% silk crepe de chine for its sophisticated matte texture with subtle sparkle.
+It has a satisfying weight and drapes beautifully.

 A colourful scarf featuring nine different Koi varieties, printed onto sheer Italian silk chiffon.
 The colours are the actual colours of the koi breeds.
 They are Sanke, Kigoi, Asagi, Tancho,...

 The fishskin print is a repeat pattern from a pen and ink drawing original.
 The scarf is made of 100% silk satin doubled up.
 It comes in two colourways, monochrome...

 Part of the signature ‘fur’ collection, this scarf depicts a narrow mink fur stole.
 The original is a pen and ink drawing.
 Extra long skinny scarf, featuring a signature ‘fur’ print....